 When asked about the unity of different factions within the Haryana Congress, Selja confidently stated, “Everyone has their ambitions.
 Ultimately, it’s the Congress team working together.”
 She dismissed any notions of division, clarifying that senior leaders running separate campaign initiatives are doing so in the party’s best interest.

-Confidence in Congress Victory
+Confidence in congress victory

 Selja expressed strong confidence in the Congress party’s chances in the upcoming Haryana elections, predicting an “excellent majority” that would eliminate the need for any post-poll alliances.
 “We are in touch with the people on the ground.
 They are totally against the BJP,” she asserted, pointing to the anti-incumbency sentiment she believes will drive voters towards Congress.